Balseayed/IT-Infrastructure-Labs/Windows-Server/GPO/README.md

 ## Local Administrator Deployment Test

 I tested using Group Policy to deploy a local administrator configuration to a domain-joined client machine.

-The purpose of this test was to understand how Group Policy can be used to automate local computer configuration across multiple machines.
+This test shows how Group Policy can be used to deploy and run a script on domain-joined client machines to automate local computer configuration.

 ![Local Admin Logon Script](Screenshots/08-local-admin-logon-script.png)